Share this post on:

 Keirsy Idealist Correlated MBTI Intuitive/Feeling (NF) Types

 Keirsey classified the Idealist as Abstract/Intuition with Feeling (xNFx) MBTI Personality Types.
-This includes the Types with Intuition and Feeling as the first Dominant or second Auxiliary Functions in either order.
+These are the Types with Intuition and Feeling as the first Dominant or second Auxiliary Functions in either order.

 INFJ and ENFJ Judging MBTI Types are Idealists.
 In either order, they have Introverted Intuition and Extraverted Feelings as the first Dominant or second Auxiliary Functions.